Skip to Content

 How do I apply for SNAP benefits in CT?

-Once approved, you will receive an electronic EBT card that is preloaded monthly with cash benefits which can be used to purchase food from local grocery stores.
+Once approved, you will receive an EBT card that is loaded each month with cash benefits, which can be used to purchase food from local grocery stores.

 For more information about Connecticut SNAP, please call